-Dalriada was appointed following a tender exercise TPR and Dalriada is subject to ongoing oversight by TPR.
+Dalriada was appointed following a TPR tender exercise and Dalriada is subject to ongoing oversight by TPR.

-Dalriada's costs (both for ongoing management and with regard to action around recovery of funds) are calculated using a blended charging rate that sits well below its standard market rates.
-Its legal advisers operate similarly.
+Dalriada's costs (both for ongoing management and with regard to action around recovery of funds) are calculated using a blended charging rate.
+This rate sits well below Dalriada's standard market rates.
+The Scheme's legal advisers operate on a similar basis (albeit on a different charging rate).